ortus-docs/commandbox-docs/developing_commands/developing_commands.md

 To create a two-part command called `testbox run` create CFCs that are nested in subfolders, for example: `user/.CommandBox/commands/testbox/run.cfc` Everything after the command is considered parameters.

-## WireBox DI
-All CFC's are wired via WireBox, so dependency injection and AOP are available to them.

 ## Example

 Here is the `dir` command briefly explained: